 We aim to only use eco-friendly packaging, both from our manufacturers and suppliers to our studio, and from our studio to you.
 Nobody wants their unboxing experience to be ruined by excessive amounts of plastic packaging!

 Currently, we use tissue paper inside our packages that has been made from sustainably sourced recycled materials.
 We pack everything in cardboard boxes which are 100% recyclable, and only use mailing bags that are either 100% biodegradable or 100% compostable!

 4. LIGHT FOOTPRINT

-All of our pieces are currently made right here in England, and so by keeping the full production process in one country, our carbon footprint is as low as possible.
+All of our pieces (apart from our tees) are currently made right here in England, and so by keeping the main bulk of the production process in one country, our carbon footprint is as low as possible.
 We also strive to source as many of our fabrics, trims and supplies in the UK as well.